 They are also a great fit for working as a guide dog for someone who is hearing impaired.
 Poms can be trained to alert their owner when there is a noise their owner can’t hear and needs to pay attention to like a knock on the door, the doorbell, a ringing phone, an alarm, or something else.

 Collies are highly intelligent, easy to train, eager to please their owners, and friendly.
 All of these traits make them a great candidate for service dog training.
 They also tend to excel at detecting seizures in advance as well as anxiety attacks or PTSD flashbacks.

 As such, they are becoming a more popular option for working as a seizure alert dog or psychiatric service dog.
 In addition to working as a service dog, Collies can also be found working as search and rescue dogs and therapy dogs.

 In addition to being a popular family pet, the Bernese Mountain Dog is also a good candidate for service dog training.
 They are highly trainable, intelligent, gentle, and friendly.
 They are also large dogs that can handle the weight that can come with bracing or mobility assistance.

-Berners have been trained to support their owner’s weight in order to prevent a fall, pull a wheelchair, retrieve medication, open and close doors, and get help.
+One of the facts about Bernese Mountain Dogs is that Berners have been trained to support their owner’s weight in order to prevent a fall, pull a wheelchair, retrieve medication, open and close doors, and get help.
 They tend to be patient and also have problem-solving skills that pair well with their training during a fall or other emergency situation.

 These are just a few of the most popular dog breeds that make the best service dogs and this list certainly doesn’t cover them all.
 Most of the time trained service dogs are matched to the needs of the individual.